+1.5(1.5-0)

 An introduction to the principles of marketing for graduate students with limited background in marketing or business.
 The course will include the study of marketing goods and services by organizations and individuals in a free enterprise economy.

 5314.
 Strategic Logistics Management.

+3(3-0)

 Integration of transportation, inventory, facility location, informational flow, materials handling and protective packaging activities into a system for managing physical flow of inbound and outbound products and materials.

 5361.
 Seminar in Marketing.

+3(3-0)

 Marketing theory and strategy emphasizing the utilization of marketing concepts in the organization.
-Prerequisite: MKTG 3361.
+Prerequisite: MKTG5150 or equivalent.

 5363.
 International Marketing Management.

+3(3-0)

 Study of the competitive need to globalize marketing efforts by coordinating domestic and foreign marketing programs.
 Covers topics from strategic formulation through implementation of marketing programs.

 5369.
 Special Problems in Marketing.